-- (2) Pole mounted signs are prohibited. - (3) Billboards and/or off-site signs, as defined in Section 656.1302 Ordinance Code, are prohibited unless otherwise allowed by existing agreements with the City of Jacksonville.
+(2) Pole mounted signs are prohibited.

-- (4) Animated signs; automatic changing message devices; mobile signs; beacons, tracker lights or similar lighting components; mirror-like or reflective materials; pennants; ribbons; streamers; inflatables; wind-activated signs; and similar prohibited. - (5) Signs located in commercial and industrial zoning districts and are located no more than 660 feet from the centerline of an interstate highway or expressway shall be limited to a height of 65 feet. - (6) Remnant portions of former sign structures no longer conforming to this Subpart shall be removed on or before December 31, 2024. - (7) Lawfully existing signage on July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board.
+- (3) Billboards and/or off-site signs, as defined in Section 656.1302 Ordinance Code, are prohibited unless otherwise allowed by existing agreements with the City of Jacksonville. - (4) Animated signs; automatic changing message devices; mobile signs; beacons, tracker lights or similar lighting components; reflective mirror-like or materials; pennants; ribbons; streamers; inflatables; wind-activated signs; and similar are prohibited. - (5) Signs located in commercial and industrial zoning districts and are located no more than 660 feet from the centerline of an interstate highway or expressway shall be limited to a height of 65 feet. - (6) Lawfully existing signage at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain.